amlkteam/capstone/README.md

 dash_core_components  | 1.9.0  |
 dash_html_components  | 1.0.3  |

-Note: bolded dependency must be the specified version; unbolded dependencies represents the versions we used and tested.
+Note: bolded dependency must be the specified version; unbolded ones represent the versions we used and tested.

 ---------------------------------------------------------------------------------------------------------------------------
 ### <u>Data Extraction Module:</u>